HamanHarasha/Pishacha-Downloader/README.md

 - Lower User Account Control to the lowest Level
 - Show Message Box
 - Hide File
-- Reboot System
+- Reboot System after installation
-- Trigger BSOD
+- Trigger BSOD after installation
 * ~Obfuscate with .NET Reactor~ (Still on Development)

 ### This Tool is For Educational Purposes ONLY! and was created not for Any Kind of Malicious use.